Advertisement

 Let’s start with the basic science.
 THCA is a precursor of the most famous cannabinoid out there, THC.
 It is produced by CBGA (cannabigerolic acid) during the lifetime of the plant, by an enzyme called THCA-synthase.
 In fact, THCA is one of the three major cannabinoids produced by CBGA, with the other two being CBDA and CBG.
 In turn, THCA is converted into THC through a process called decarboxylation.

 The mechanism is simple.
-During the lifetime of the plant, heat and oxygen will gradually remove carboxyl groups from THCA, slowly transforming it to THC.
-But the amounts of THC that are already formed on the plant when it is harvested are very low.
+During the lifetime of the plant, heat, and oxygen will gradually remove carboxyl groups from THCA, slowly transforming it into THC.
+However, the amounts of THC that are already formed on the plant when it is harvested are very low.
 In order to transform the vast majority of THCA to THC, the plant needs to be fully decarboxylated.
-This happens through the application of heat; lighting up a joint, using a weed vaporizer, heating it in the oven, or activating it inside the lab.
+This happens through the application of heat: lighting up a joint, using a weed vaporizer, heating it in the oven, or activating it inside the lab.

 An interesting thing that comes out of this relationship between THCA and THC is the way that maximum THC is calculated.
 THCA contains an extra carboxyl group, thus making it heavier than THC.
 In order to calculate total THC, this needs to be factored in.
 So, instead of just adding THCA and THC content, the proper way to do it is: